Get insider access

 Treble Amount

 These headphones have a V-shaped sound profile that's well-suited for genres like rock and pop.
-They deliver intense thump, rumble, and boom, while sibilants like cymbals are crisp and bright.
-However, vocals and instruments sound harsh and lack some detail.
+In the low-end, they deliver intense thump, rumble, and boom.
+Their mid-range sounds forward, which fans of vocal-led music might appreciate, but their inconsistent treble range can render sounds like cymbals alternately dull or piercing depending on their pitch.
 Luckily, their companion app supplies a graphic EQ and presets to help you customize their sound.

 7.7